celo-org/docs/blog/25-03-2023-how-to-build-podcast-streaming-platform-celo-1/how-to-build-podcast-streaming-platform-celo-1.md

 description: This tutorial guides you to building a podcast streaming platform on the celo blockchain where anyone can upload their audio experience.
 authors:
   - name: Daniel Ogbuti
     title: Web3 Developer,
     url: https://github.com/dahnny
     image_url: https://github.com/dahnny.png
-tags: ['celo', 'intermediate', 'celosage', 'solidity']
+tags: ["celo", "intermediate", "celosage", "solidity"]
 hide_table_of_contents: true
 slug: /tutorials/how-to-build-podcast-streaming-platform-celo-1
 ---

 ![header](../../src/data-tutorials/showcase/intermediate/how-to-build-podcast-streaming-platform-celo-1.png)

 ## Introduction

 Bonjour readers!
 I really would like to speak french even though I know its a little bit late.
 Lol😅.
 Anyways.
 Welcome to another exciting tutorial!
 In this tutorial, we would be going through how to build a podcast streaming platform on the celo blockchain.
 This would be the first section out of two and in this section, we would look at how to develop the smart contract and the second would be implementing the contract with the frontend.

 Just like I start most of these tutorials, For newbies, I would like to define what celo is and why it is important.

 ## What is Celo